mclausaudio/Hacker-News-top-stories-scanner/README.md

 ---

 Improvements to make:
+- Automate script to run daily.
+- Detailed error handling.
 - Include URL to specific Hacker News post in addition to external link.
 - Create an option to scan through text inside the articles `<body></body>` tag only.
-- Detailed error handling.
 - Scan through each posting's comments in addition to the provided link.
 - If the posting is NOT an article, scan through the comments section instead.
-- Automate script to run daily.
 - Back end to make script executable via an API.
 - Make results accessible to other team members / developers via an API.
 - Auth (users / teams)

+---

 Please let me know if you have feedback or a feature idea.
 If you see a bug or issue, feel free to contribute.
 My email is mclausaudio@gmail.com.

+Shout out to Ryan McBride (@Ryan-McBride) for the initial idea.